-The committees are driven by a common goal, to raise the profile of agency value through best practice standards and principles.
+The councils are driven by a common goal, to raise the profile of agency value through best practice standards and principles.
 How they do this varies, depending on the needs of the member group they represent.
-Committees bring together like-minded people who are passionate about the industry, prepared to exchange experiences and committed to making change for good.
+Councils bring together like-minded people who are passionate about the industry, prepared to exchange experiences and committed to making change for good.

 The increasingly complex media landscape is dominated by digital.
 Agencies with digital expertise across project management, IA, design, are represented on the committee.
 Projects have included release of a legal guide for digital media, training for agencies on legal implications in social media, development of digital pitching guidelines and representation to government on cyber-safety.